 We may earn money or products from the companies mentioned in this post.
 As an Amazon Associate, I earn from qualifying purchases.
 Nothing costs extra for you.

-Chicken broth has dozens of nutritional benefits.
-Instead of purchasing cartons and cans from the store, learn how to can chicken broth at home!
+Instead of purchasing cartons and cans from the store, try canning chicken broth at home.

 We often make batches of chicken broth for soups.
 I try to make homemade chicken and dumplings at least twice a month.
 It is a great, easy meal and allows me the chance to make extra chicken broth.

 To make homemade chicken broth, you first need to cook a whole chicken.
 Some people like to roast a chicken for dinner then put it in a pot to boil once the meat is picked off.
 I have a different method!

 In a large pot of water, I boil:

 - 3, large stalks of celery

 - 1-2 garlic cloves, minced

 - half of an onion, sliced